 Fornu di Karbon (charcoal oven):

 A very popular export from Bonaire in the past was charcoal.
 This product, a big income producer for the plantations, was mostly exported to Curacao when there were no kerosene or gas stoves.
-Once these stoves became popular, little by little the production of charcoal came to an end.
-Different types of wood are used to make charcoal, however, it must be hardwood as softwood is not appropriate.
+Once these stoves became popular, the production of charcoal came to an end.
+Different types of wood are used to make charcoal.
+However, it must be hardwood, as softwood is not appropriate.

 Fornu di Sentebibu (aloe oven):

 Sentebibu, first imported to the islands in 1840, was another export product from Bonaire.
-The main markets were England and the U.S. Aloe was planted on every big farm and plantation.
+The main markets were England, and the U.S. Aloe was planted on every big farm and plantation.
 The gel was collected and poured into a big pot and boiled.
-When the gel began to solidify, it was poured into wooden crates which were then transported.
+When the gel began solidifying, it was poured into wooden crates, which were then transported.
 Many people on the farms and plantations on Bonaire received an income from the production of aloe.